Vaibhavkale123/fullstack_Ecommerce_App/README.md

-Getting Started
+# Full Stack E-commerce App
-Clone the Repository:
+## Getting Started
-git clone
+Clone this Repository or download the zip file

-Backend Setup:
+## Backend Setup:
 Open the project in your IDE.
 Run the Spring Boot application (SpringBootReactAppApplication.java).
 The backend will run on http://localhost:8080.